Gap year: History

-Gap years first became common in the 1960s where the young, baby boom generation, wanted to get away from the severity of war from their parents generation.
+Gap years first became common in the 1960s when the young, baby boom generation, wanted to get away from the severity of war from the silent generation.
 At first, the primary purpose of the gap year was for countries to exchange cultural ideals in the hope of preventing future wars.
 The outcome of this exchange was the growth of the gap year industry.

-The introduction of gap year companies in the 1960s and 1970s started the gap year industry.
+The introduction of gap-year companies in the 1960s and 1970s started the gap-year industry.
 With the long-term success of organizations like Topdeck, Flight Centre, and Raleigh International, the gap year industry developed rapidly.
 In 1967, Nicholas Maclean-Bristol created Project Trust, which sent three volunteers to Ethiopia from the UK.
 The goal of this was to help the nation develop, but also build the volunteers' own skills.
 In 1972, Gap Activity Projects (now Lattitude Global Volunteering) was started to send UK youth around the world on Gap Year experiences.
 Their participants, still called "Gappers", went a long way to branding the year between high school and university as a Gap Year.
 In 1973, Graham Turner innovated the gap year industry by purchasing a bus and selling tickets to Kathmandu.
-This led to Turner creating Topdeck and Flight Centre, which are successful gap year companies today.
-In 1978, the Prince of Wales and Colonel John Blashford-Snell began Operation Drake which what is now known as Raleigh International, an expedition voyage around the world following Sir Francis Drake's route.
+This led to Turner creating Topdeck and Flight Centre, which are successful gap-year companies today.
+In 1978, the Prince of Wales and Colonel John Blashford-Snell began Operation Drake which is now known as Raleigh International, an expedition voyage around the world following Sir Francis Drake's route.

 In 1969, the first gap year organization was founded in Worcester, Massachusetts.
-The organization called Dynamy was founded with the intentions of teaching young people self confidence and the role they play in a large community.
+The organization called Dynamy was founded with the intention of teaching young people self-confidence and the role they play in a large community.
 In the 1980s, the gap year idea was promoted by Cornelius H. Bull in the United States to allow students more time for individual growth.
 Cornelius saw that students needed a bridge between high school and college that would help develop more hands-on skills.
 To do this, he founded the Center for Interim Programs in 1980 which had goals of increasing self-awareness and developing new cultural perspectives.

+The modern Gap Year pioneers came in the form of Peter Pedrick and Tom Griffiths who brought the gap year market onto the web in 1998 with the launch of gapyear.com.
+They created one of the first social media websites and actively promoted the concept in newspapers, radio and tv interviews using collected data and statistics.
+They wrote books, launched Gap Year magazine (published between 2002-2012) and invented products, offerings, phrases and concepts that form the skeleton of the international gap year industry seen today.